 Please review it frequently as all important studio plans are listed there.

 Events calendar of guest artists, percussion ensemble concerts, faculty concerts, student recitals, etc. appears on the Events page.
 Please enter these dates into your calendar.
-I update this whenever new events are added or changes occur.
+I update this whenever changes occur.